Working With Parents

 How You Can Help Booklets to download now …

-Age Related End of Year Expectations leaflets
+Age Related End of Year Expectations Leaflets

-These booklets provides information for parents and carers on the end of year expectations for children in our school.
+These booklets provide information for parents and carers on the end of year expectations for children in our school.
 The National Curriculum outlines these expectations as being the minimum requirements your child must meet in order to ensure continued progress.

 All the objectives will be worked on throughout the year and will be the focus of direct teaching.
-Any extra support you can provide in helping your children to achieve these is greatly valued
+Any extra support you can provide in helping your children to achieve these is greatly valued:

 The Headteacher and Staff are always available to give advice, provide reassurance or suggest ways in which you can help your child at home.
 If you have any worries about progress please don’t hesitate to ask…